Nahelam/PS2-Game-Mods/Burnout Revenge/Single Event Mod/README.md

 ### Insane Traffic Checking

-My favorite one, when the **Traffic Cheking** option is set to *Insane* you will be able to check all the traffic.
+My favorite one, when the **Traffic Checking** option is set to *Insane* you will be able to check all the traffic.
 You can check the same traffic vehicle until it vanishes.
 Each time you touch a traffic car with enough speed it will count as a check.
 Opponents are also given that power but they can't take you or other drivers down with traffic.